timelyportfolio/rCharts_512paths/index.md

 p1$field("lib", "x512paths")
 ```

 If lib is not a path, then rCharts will look in its own directory for our new widget/template.
+Your couple of lines of code should look something like this, and hopefully, it will run.

 ```r